 After dinner, enjoy the musicianship of four string virtuosos performing classical and contemporary favorites.

 Enjoy Rüdesheim personalized for you and Rhine Valley views

 In the morning, arrive in cheerful Rüdesheim, you'll have your choice of three tours.
 The first is a cable car ride to the historic Niederwald Monument, which overlooks the Rhine Valley and commemorates the unification of Germany in the late 19th century.
 Or, choose a mini-train ride to Siegfried's Musikkabinett, an amusing museum dedicated to self-playing music and its instruments.
-Your third choice of tours is a wine hike, where you’ll pop into different Weinstuben to sample three different regional vintages.
+Your third choice of tours is a wine hike where you'll be actively walking through vineyards at a steady pace, popping into different Weinstuben to sample regional vintages.

 This afternoon, it’s all hands on deck for some of the most spectacular scenery of the cruise as your ship winds through the Upper Middle Rhine Valley — a UNESCO World Heritage Site.
 Studded with historic castles and beautiful gorges, it is a sight you can only truly appreciate from the river.
 A highlight will be your sighting of the famous Lorelei, a steep slate rock that makes a soft, murmuring sound under certain conditions.
 It used to be the site of many shipwrecks, and a legend sprang up about a lovely, golden-haired maiden who would sit atop the rock combing her hair and singing a song that lured sailors too close to the rock . . . and into perilous waters.

 After breakfast you’ll set out to discover Cologne.
 The city was founded in the first century and became the seat of Roman rule.
 Germany's fourth largest city, Cologne preserves many fine medieval structures, including Romanesque churches, the city hall, and three of the city's 12 medieval gates.